UST-QuAntiL/quantil-docs/docs/user-guide/qprov.md

     Currently, only quantum computers of `IBMQ` are supported, thus, in this case, your IBMQ token is required.

 In case the QProv Collector is up and running, go to the list of `Compute Resources` under `Execution Environments` to trigger querying available QPUs.
-The list, now, shows all available QPUs that can be inspected regarding their provenance data.
+The list now shows all available QPUs that can be inspected regarding their provenance data.

 ![Define vendor of QPU](./images/qprov/define-vendor.png)